-Unlike some cities, Westfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Westfield are a mix of both white- and blue-collar jobs.
-Overall, Westfield is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Westfield who work in office and administrative support (11.95%), management occupations (9.31%), and sales jobs (9.05%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Westfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Westfield is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Westfield who work in office and administrative support (10.71%), management occupations (9.32%), and sales jobs (7.91%).

 Westfield is a somewhat ethnically-diverse city.
 The people who call Westfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westfield residents report their race to be White, followed by Asian.
 Important ancestries of people in Westfield include Irish, Polish, Italian, French, and English.